 Just copy the code as shown on the screen.

-Then, you can head back over to WordPress and paste the code to where it says ‘Constant Contact Authorization Code.’
+Then, you can head back over to WordPress and paste the code where it says ‘Constant Contact Authorization Code.’
 After entering the details, you’ll need to give this connection a nickname.

 Finally, click on ‘Connect to Constant Contact.’

-Step 3: Creating your new form
+Step 3: Creating Your New Form

 Next, you’ll want to head over to WPForms » Add New.
-This will take you to the form builder.

 Once you’re inside the builder area, you can start by giving your form a name.